natecraddock/website/content/blog/open-reckless-drivin.md

 This is the second time I have started writing about [Open Reckless Drivin'](https://github.com/natecraddock/open-reckless-drivin), my attempt to reimplement Jonas Echterhoff's Macintosh racing game.
-In my first blog posts (which I have deleted), I attempted to describe the process of rewriting the game's code in as much detail as possible.
+In my first blog posts (which I have deleted[^1]), I attempted to describe the process of rewriting the game's code in as much detail as possible.
 That was the wrong choice for many reasons, but mostly because my desire to share each step of the journey required enough effort to discourage me from writing as frequently as I wanted.

-{{< sidenote >}}
-I made sure to redirect the deleted post URLs to this page, in case there was actually anyone following along before I started sharing these posts.
+[^1]: I made sure to redirect the deleted post URLs to this page, in case there was actually anyone following along before I started sharing these posts.
-{{</ sidenote >}}

 So I have started again with the goal to write more frequently, and not be focused on explaining everything that I do (the commit logs are better suited to